virtualcitySYSTEMS/map-core/documentation/panorama.md

 The depth image is queried for distance information.
 It is used to determine the distance of a point in the image to the camera.
 It is not rendered and thus must not comply with the tiling scheme, but it must be flipped along the Y axis to align with the other images.
-The depth image SHALL be a single band image with an integer data type.
+The depth image MUST be a single band image with an integer data type.
 For a decent relation of file size vs. precision, it is proposed to use UInt16.
 The NoData value of the depth image SHOULD be 0.
-The depth image SHALL be compressed using deflate compression.
+The depth image SHOULD be compressed using deflate compression.

 The pixel value is used to interpolate the distance of a point in the image to the camera.
 To this extent, the following metadata
-SHALL be present within the non-standard TIFFTAG_GDAL_METADATA of the COG, where the following fields MUST be present for the metadata to be considered valid:
+SHOULD be present.
+If provided, it MUST be within the non-standard TIFFTAG_GDAL_METADATA of the COG.
+The following fields MUST be present for the metadata to be considered valid:

 - `PANORAMA_DEPTH_VERSION` (string): The version of the depth metadata.
 Format is `MAJOR.MINOR`.
 This version is `1.0`.
 - `PANORAMA_DEPTH_MAX` (float): The maximum distance in meters.

-The following values MAY be present in the GDAL metadata:
+The following values CAN be present in the GDAL metadata:

 - `PANORAMA_DEPTH_MIN` (float): The minimum distance in meters.
 If not provided, 0.0 is assumed.

-Should no metadata be given, or the metadata not be valid, the depth values will be assumed to be with the range of 0.0 to 50.0.
+If no metadata is given, or the metadata given is not valid, the depth values will be assumed to be within the range of 0.0 to 50.0.
 Assuming UInt16 data, the formula to calculate the distance is as follows:

 ```ts